http://www.fpnotebook.com/

 - Jump to step 4 below

-- Negative compression ultrasound
+- Negative Compression Ultrasound

 - Evaluate for alternative diagnosis

-- Positive compression ultrasound
+- Positive Compression Ultrasound

 - Treat with Pulmonary Embolism Management

-- Step 5: Obtain pulmonary angiogram
+X. Evaluation: Step 5 - Obtain pulmonary angiogram

 - Pulmonary angiogram suggestive for PE (Positive)